Share Your Values

 Show your personality

-You are living your values everyday within your organization.
+Make sure you are living your values everyday within your organization.
 They affect how you run your business and what decisions you make.
-Share that with your customers in a real way and they’ll respond with loyalty.
+Share that with your customers in a real way and the ones who connect will respond with loyalty.